Khoro Musarna and the Altmer Prince

-He and his guard were guided to the room by one of Eymir’s men, silently they were to the end of the hall.
+He and his guard were guided to the room by one of Eymir’s men, silently they were led to the end of the hall.
 Where a door stood open, the man looked briefly at the room with intend, then went back the way he came, his footsteps echoing in a silent hall.

 He stepped inside, though the room itself had no windows, it was beautifully and ornately decorated, but subtle, a single candle illuminated the room.
 It seemed that Eymir had guessed his tastes correctly.
 The guard stood outside, the door closed, and except for the occasional cough, it was silent.

 It felt like a prison, a beautiful prison, but a prison nonetheless.
 A bird is not free because he is enclosed in a golden cage.
 So it felt to him, he sat on his bed, with his hands in his hair.
 His resentment for his father grow fiercer, and every minute he sulked he became sadder.
-Tears fell on his dusty robes, everything he worked for felt like a lie to him, every person he knew either an imposter or someone he would never see again.
+Tears fell on his dusty robes, everything he has worked for felt like a lie to him now.

 He heard the movement of metal coming from beyond his door, his guard must be startled, probably one of these daughters that would come and see the exotic Altmer prince, he thought resentfully.

 “The prince is in his chambers, he cannot be disturbed.”
 He heard his guard say, with a heavy Summerset accent.